 Working-from-home is now the new normal.
-People are finding ways to have a source of income at home to protect themselves from the virus.
+People are finding ways to have a source of income at home like online jobs to protect themselves from the virus.
 But what can you do?

 If you’re a writer or you have a knack for words, becoming a content editor might be the perfect career for you.

 Content editors write and scrutinize content for marketing purposes like blogs, webpages, white papers, and so on.
 They are integral in the company’s inbound marketing strategies, and they make sure that all the content is error-free and within the company’s brand guidelines.

 But how do you do it?
 Here are the 9 essential skills you should have to become a successful content editor.